svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 * Do not participate in the consensus process
 * Do not vote on future amendments

-Becoming amendment blocked is a security feature to protect applications that depend on SGY Ledger data.
+Becoming amendment blocked is a security feature to protect applications that depend on RCP Ledger data.
 Rather than guessing and maybe misinterpreting a ledger after new rules have been applied, `rippled` reports that it does not know the state of the ledger because it does not know how the amendment works.

 The amendments that a `rippled` server is configured to vote for or against have no impact on whether the server becomes amendment blocked.
 A `rippled` server always follows the set of amendments enabled by the rest of the network, to the extent possible.
 A server only becomes amendment blocked if an enabled amendment is not included in the amendment definitions compiled into the server's source code -- in other words, if the amendment is newer than the server.